SixArm/usv/README.md

 d␟
 ```

-USV looks like this for 2-dimensional data of units and records, such as a table:
+USV looks like this for 2-dimensional data made of units and records, such as a spreadsheet table:

 ```usv
 a␟b␟␞
 c␟d␟␞
 ```

-USV looks like this for 3-dimensional data of units and records ang groups, such as a folio:
+USV looks like this for 3-dimensional data made of units and records and groups, such as a spreadsheet folio:

 ```usv
 Sheet1␟␞